SourcePointUSA/android-cmp-app/README.md

     }
 ```

-## Loading the Privacy Manager on demand
+## Loading the First Layer Message
-Call `spConsentLib.loadMessage()` to surface the Privacy Manager
+Call `spConsentLib.loadMessage()` from the Activity `onResume` callback  to layout the First Layer Message

 Kotlin
 ```kotlin